brianvanburken/brianvanburken.github.io/_posts/2021-10-25-detecting-output-listeners-in-angular.md

 ---
 layout: post
 title: Detecting Output Listeners in Angular
+extra:
     excerpt: "Detecting listeners on an EventEmitter in an Angular component."
 tags:
   - Angular
   - EventEmitter